 Revising, editing and proofreading are all an essential part of writing your research project.
 Investing time in this part of the process will improve the quality of your work, and hopefully the grade you receive.
 Revising, editing and proofreading will help you look critically at your work before submitting it for assessment.
 You can learn more about managing your time and your project in the Managing Your Project section.

 Video - What strategies would you recommend when revising, editing and proofreading?
+View video using Microsoft Stream (link opens in a new window, available for University members only).

 Before you start this process it’s a good idea to consider any feedback you have received for your past assignments.
 Are there any common issues that you are aware of?
 If so, then you can be prepared to spend time ensuring that you have addressed these in your research project.